neonevm/neon-evm.docs/docs/to_be_redistributed/how_to_guides/deploy_contract.md

 You can select the "Auto compile" option so the contract will always be compiled when you save the content on the text editor.

 **Step 4**
-Navigate to the deploy icon and run transactions screen:
+Navigate to the deploy icon and go to the transactions screen:

 <div class='neon-img-width-600' style={{textAlign: 'center'}}>